gradiuscypher/screeps/README.md

 # Tasks
 ## Current Work
+* load balance find_energy_source
 * need logic to store energy pickup destination in memory
 * creep refactor - more flexible creeps with more generic systems
+* creep bodies are built for roads, need to build roads.

 ## Next Up
 * transports dont fill containers, only storage. this is because they're pulling from the mining containers. need a way of marking mining containers as something to avoid filling